 - Travel Insurance: Always a good idea, especially for adventure activities.

 Is Ladakh safe for solo female travelers?
 Traveling solo doesn’t mean traveling scared!
-Here’s how to stay safe without stressing out:
+Here’s some of the key Ladakh solo trip safety tips:

 - Trust Your Gut: If something feels off, listen to that inner voice and move on.